WhatsApp/erlfmt/doc/FormattingDecisionCommas.md

 ## Decision

+The issue seems to be divisive per erlang code base, but still the numbers show that commas at the end of lines are more popular.
-Given the popularity of commas at the end of lines, `erlfmt` will try to enforce this as the consistent style.
+`erlfmt` will try to enforce this as the consistent style.